-Cross team collaboration has become an assumed practice in many businesses, but, just because you group a bunch of people together, it doesn’t mean things will go swimmingly.
+Cross-team collaboration has become an assumed practise in many businesses, but, just because you group a bunch of people together, it doesn’t mean things will go swimmingly.
 Here’s how to ensure your team doesn’t drown.

-Cross team collaboration is a method that many businesses are embracing (or starting to).
+Cross-team collaboration is a method that many businesses are embracing (or starting to).
 It is essentially a group of people from different areas of expertise working together to achieve a common goal.
-This can include individuals from different departments, levels of organization, and different offices.
+This can include individuals from different departments, levels of an organization, and different offices.
 The main idea is that the assembly of different skills and knowledge will cultivate innovative solutions.

 It’s easy to feel stuck in a routine when you go to the same office every day, interact with the same people, and know the work like the back of your hand— we’ve all been there.
 Being part of a cross-functional team will challenge staff members.
 It allows them to exercise their skills in a different environment, and will also create new experiences, and different lessons to be learnt.

 Diversity, of any kind, is a positive element of teamwork.
 With an assortment of different professional experiences and skill sets on hand, it can provide the necessary tools and paths to tackle the problem in an inventive way.

 Tribalism within the workplace can be damaging to companies, and kill off any chance of a cross-functional collaboration strategy.
 Cross-team collaboration breaks down these department silos, and encourages employees to interact with colleagues they wouldn’t otherwise associate with.
 A major plus for improving collaboration between departments.

 Gathering a bunch of people from different teams and expecting all the great skills to work together seamlessly is great in theory, but in reality, it may not go according to plan.
 Remember, you have people with different backgrounds who are accustomed to their own working habits and set objectives.
 Various needs, priorities, and even egos will need catering to.
 Breaking down silos is just one of the challenges of cross-team collaboration.